×

 "how cheap it is, lack of respect for others, extreme inefficiencies, lack of cleanliness," remarked one expat in Mumbai.

 "Language.
 Having to plan quite carefully for evenings and weekends.
 We (and most expats) have a driver and once he has gone home we are restricted to the local neighborhood.
 We are fortunate insofar as a lot of restaurants and shops are within walking distance but we have colleagues who are pretty isolated once their driver goes home.
 We miss being able to be spontaneous and just go for a drive later in the day, or just go to a restaurant the other side of town or have an evening drive to the hills to watch the sunset.
-We miss that quite a lot," said one expat in Pune.
+We miss that quite a lot," explained one expat living in Pune.

 View More Answers